dillionmegida/thewebfor5/src/pages/p/git/introduction-to-git.md

 Git is used both locally and remotely by connecting the remote repo and the local repo through git.

 - If a git repository was created remotely (online), it would have to be cloned to the users PC.
 When it is cloned, every single file in the repo will be available locally and the two repos become linked.
-If a change is made locally, it would be pushed to the remote repo through the use of a command.
+If a change is made locally, it would be pushed to the remote repo through the use of a command.<br/>
-Note: When pushing to a remote repo for the first time, you will have to log in to your account so that git knows which account it is working with.
+**Note:** When pushing to a remote repo for the first time, you will have to log in to your account so that git knows which account it is working with.
 -	However, if the repo was created locally, you would have to go online and create a remote repo first (which you wouldn’t initialize because a git repo has already been created locally), then you would go back to your PC and push the local repo (again, using a git command) to the remote repo using the remote repo URL thereby linking the two repos.

 As long as they are linked, whatever changes made in any one of the changes will reflect in the other although the changes have to be added using a git command, it does not refresh automatically and reflect changes because that would be bad for business.

-When using Git, try not to use commands that you do not fully understand or you might get into a tangle you might not be able to come out of.
+When using Git, try not to use commands that you do not fully understand or you might get into a tangle you might not be able to come out of, for example, delecting your project on repository, or resetting all changes to the default.

 ## Branches
 How exactly does Git make it possible for multiple developers to work on the same project at the same time?